 Brian Bóru was born in Ireland in 941.
-Tribal warfare was a way of
+Tribal warfare was a

-as slaves.
+Irish children abroad as slaves.
 The Vikings established trading

 ports around the coast, building cities where none had been

 tribes made trade arrangements with them.
 Some even united with

 the foreigners to fight other Irish tribes.

-Brian's Theme captures the diverse elements of a century in turmoil.
+Brian's Theme captures the diverse elements of a century in

-south, weave their individual talents into
+Ireland, north and south, weave their individual talents into

-would characterise the High King of
+would characterise the High King of Ireland is counterbalanced

-the stage for an epic life
+for an epic life

 2) The Burning of Boruma: Boruma (Béal Bóru) is an Iron-Age